Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 Causality follows because the solutions to \eqref{E:DNMR} that we have constructed also satisfy the diagonliazed system for which Theorem \ref{T:Leray_Ohya_domain_of_dependence} can be invoked. \end{proof}

-\begin{remark} We make the following important observations. \begin{itemize} \item Theorem \ref{T:LWP_DNMR} generalizes in a more or less straightforward manner to a globally hyperbolic spacetime and to equations \eqref{E:DNMR} coupled to Einstein's equations with Gevrey initial data, see \cite{Bemfica-Disconzi-Hoang-Noronha-Radosz-2021}. \item The requirement of Gevrey initial data is, unfortunately, quite restrictive.
+\begin{remark} We make the following important observations. \begin{itemize} \item Theorem \ref{T:LWP_DNMR} generalizes in a more or less straightforward manner to a globally hyperbolic spacetime and to Eqs.~\eqref{E:DNMR} coupled to Einstein's equations with Gevrey initial data, see \cite{Bemfica-Disconzi-Hoang-Noronha-Radosz-2021}. \item The requirement of Gevrey initial data is, unfortunately, quite restrictive.
 We would like to establish local existence and uniqueness in Sobolev and smooth spaces.
-This seems challenging, see Section \ref{S:Open_problems}. \item Nevertheless, in the case when $\pi$ is absent (i.e., setting $\pi=0$ in equations \eqref{E:DNMR_density}, \eqref{E:DNMR_velocity}, \eqref{E:DNMR_bulk}, and dropping equation \eqref{E:DNMR_shear}), the system \eqref{E:DNMR_density}-\eqref{E:DNMR_bulk} is locally well-posed in Sobolev spaces under suitable assumptions on the transport coefficients.
+This seems challenging, see Sect.~\ref{S:Open_problems}. \item Nevertheless, in the case when $\pi$ is absent (i.e., setting $\pi=0$ in Eqs.~\eqref{E:DNMR_density}, \eqref{E:DNMR_velocity}, \eqref{E:DNMR_bulk}, and dropping Eq.~\eqref{E:DNMR_shear}), the system \eqref{E:DNMR_density}-\eqref{E:DNMR_bulk} is locally well-posed in Sobolev spaces under suitable assumptions on the transport coefficients.
 This result holds with coupling to Einstein's equations and, in fact, if the baryon current \eqref{E:Baryon_density_current_viscous} is included with $\mathscr{J} = 0$, and if a smooth function of $\varrho$, $n$, and $\mathscr{P}$ (but not their derivatives) is added to \eqref{E:DNMR_bulk}.
 See \cite{Bemfica-Disconzi-Noronha-2019-2} for details.
 We note that that in \cite{Bemfica-Disconzi-Noronha-2019-2}, $\upzeta = \upzeta(\varrho,n)$, which is the case often considered in physics, but as also noted in that paper, the result remains true if $\upzeta = \upzeta(\varrho,n,\mathscr{P})$, so that the term $\updelta_{\mathscr{P}\mathscr{P}} \mathscr{P}$ in \eqref{E:DNMR_bulk} can be absorbed into $\upzeta$. \end{itemize} \end{remark}

 A very natural question once local well-posedness has been established is that of global well-posedness versus breakdown of solutions.
-This is addressed in the next Theorem, which we state in an informal way for the sake of brevity, referring to \cite{Disconzi-Hoang-Radosz-2023} for a precise statement.
+This is addressed in the next Theorem, which we state in an informal way for the sake of brevity, referring to \cite{Disconzi-Hoang-Radosz-2023} for a precise statement\footnote{See \cite{Lerman:2023qyc} for an analogue of Theorem \ref{T:Breakdown_DNMR} for a non-relativistic limit of the DNMR equations.}.